TaqBostan/react-image-label/README.md

 ## Handles

-Use `svgEditor` object to use the handles like so:
+You can access the handles using the `svgEditor` object as follows:

 ```js
 <button onClick={() => { svgEditor.drawCircle() }}>Draw Circle</button>